-The Authority will be conducting monitoring exercises to verify that the additional spectrum in both the 1900 MHz and 1.7/2.1 GHz bands, and the spectrum in the 2.5 GHz and lower 3.5 GHz bands, are free from harmful interference.
+The Authority will complete monitoring exercises by September 2024 to verify that the additional spectrum in the 1900 MHz, 1.7/2.1 GHz, the 2.5 GHz and lower 3.5 GHz bands are free from harmful interference before assignment of spectrum in these bands.
 Furthermore, the Authority is aware of the possibility of harmful interference with neighbouring countries.
 The ITU-R Radio Regulations articulates the procedures by which countries can conduct frequency notification, coordination and treatment of harmful interference across borders.
 The Authority will be guided by these procedures should the need arise.
 As part of the implementation process, the Authority will issue the necessary notification to ITU-R upon assignment, which will enable and facilitate coordination processes with neighbouring countries when necessary.